TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 <div key={keyValue} />
 ~~~

-<span id="keys-from-data">Now that we know the syntax, the next questions is what should be used as a key?
+<span id="keys-from-data">Now that we know the syntax, the next question is: what should be used as a key?
 Ideally they should be some identifier that is unique to each item in the list.
 Most databases assign a unique id to each entry, so you shouldn't have to worry about assigning and id yourself.
 If you are defining data yourself, it is good practice to assign a unique `id` to each item.
 You may use the [uuid](https://www.npmjs.com/package/uuid) package to generate a unique id.
 Let's look at an example:</span>

 ~~~jsx
 // a list of todos, each todo object has a task and an id